antonshulgin/canvas-compare/README.md

 Integer between `0` and `255`, optional, defaults to `0`.

-If the passed value is greater than `threshold`, it drops to `0`.
+If the passed value is lower than `threshold`, it drops to `0`.
 Useful to filter out noise and adjust overall sensitivity.

 ### params.isNormalized